 When I first began my south Florida butterfly garden, I included a plant called a pipevine to attract a specific black and yellow swallowtail.
+If you want to attract the Gold Rim Swallowtail, you must plant pipevine.
 There are several species of plants called pipevines.
 They are scientifically called Aristolochia spp.
 They make really interesting flowers and, in keeping with their vine tendencies, they prefer something to climb on like a trellis or fence.
 Some of them can become exuberant, which is not always desirable for the neighbors but is much appreciated by the butterflies.

 Some species make a flower with a rancid smell that attracts flies for pollination.
 Despite the amazing blooms, the butterflies aren't particularly interested in that part of the plant (though they will happily munch on them).
 The butterflies lay their eggs on them because the toxic leaves are the necessary diet, with the required chemical make up, to feed their hungry caterpillars and give them a level of protection from some predators.